Kelston Boys' moving tribute for much loved student

 In the video, students can be seen lining the driveway and performing a powerful haka as he is slowly driven through the crowd.

-Acting principal Kiri Laing acknowledged Tofi in the school's latest newsletter, describing him as a "cheerful and lovable student".
+Acting Kelston Intermediate principal Kiri Laing acknowledged Tofi in the school's latest newsletter, describing him as a "cheerful and lovable student".

 "I would like to take a moment to acknowledge a past student of ours who recently